 There’s no better tool for bringing your Manley mic to life than a Manley Voxbox.
 This all-tube channel strip offers everything you need to get your vocal sounding radio-ready, including a world-class mic preamp, a passive Pultec-style EQ, a versatile compressor, and built-in de-esser for taming harsh vocal takes.

 Sony C800G > Neve 1073 > Tube-Tech CL1B

-In the world of hip-hop, the vocal is king.
+In the world of hip-hop, the vocals are king.
 Most hip-hop vocals feature a thick low-end and brilliant highs, making the Sony C800G PAC large diaphragm tube condenser an ideal choice.
 Originally released in 1992, the Sony C800G is a favorite among world-class rappers like J. Cole, Dr. Dre, and Eminem.